frederic-perez/AmE-dictionary/data/dictionary.md

 __Roger Bacon__ _n_ English scientist and Franciscan monk who stressed the importance of experimentation; first showed that air is required for combustion and first used lenses to correct vision (1220-1292)
 __rogue<sup>1</sup>__ _n_
 __rogue<sup>2</sup>__ _adj_ :two::hammer: _Rogue behavior._
+__roguery__ _n_ Reckless or malicious behavior that causes discomfort or annoyance in others. _Syn_ mischief, devilment, rascality _Ms.
+Adams caught Tommy dipping Sally’s pigtail in his inkwell and gave him detention for his roguery._
 __roil__ _v_ :nine::m: (roiled, roiling) US term for rile (make someone annoyed or irritated). _Another shocker roils _Game_ finale._ _They plunged into the roiling water._ _His stomach was roiling._ _The sky was gray and roiling with clouds._ :es: enturbiarse; agitarse
 __roister__ _v_ :two: Engage in boisterous, drunken merrymaking. _Syn_ carouse, riot _Grab your hats and your flasks, lads; we’re going to roister till sunup._
 __role model__ _n_ :two::hammer: _The best role models embrace their flaws._